ashleynguci/smart-bank-chatbot/README.md

 ---

+## Local Development Environment
+To run Docker Images locally and make sure they work together and communicate as intended, we are using Docker Compose.
+It lets us wire services together without needing to manually set up networks, ports, or dependencies.
+However, for Google Cloud Run, Docker Compose will not work.
+So if you are ready to deploy, follow the **Build and Deploy Backend API and Frontend** instructions instead.

+To start the local dev environment, run:
+    ```
+    docker-compose up --build
+    ```

+Now, the containers are all set up and ready to communicate with one another!
+The Frontend UI is accessible at: `http://localhost:3000/`.

+To stop the containers and clean up, run:
+    ```
+    docker-compose down
+    ```

+### Run Frontend Server
+For UI development purposes, it is much more handy to use a dev server instead of a container.
+Code changes will be reflected in real time, speeding up development!

+To start a hot-reloading dev server on http://localhost:3000, use the following commands:

+1. Navigate to the `frontend` folder.
+    ```bash
+    cd frontend
+    ```

+2. Install dependencies
+    ```bash
+    npm install
+    ```

+3. Launch the development server.
+    ```bash
+    npm run dev
+    ```

+To shut down the server, use `Ctrl + C`.

+---

-## Docker: Build, Run and Deploy Backend API and Frontend
+## Build and Deploy Backend API and Frontend

-This section will guide you on how to build and deploy the backend API to **Google Cloud Run** using **Docker**.
+This section will guide you on how to build and deploy the Docker containers to **Google Cloud Run**.

 ### Build Docker Images